01101010110/proot-distro-scripts/README.md

 ### Features

-* Minimalist build with nothing extra added
+* Minimalist builds in 3 different flavors, with nothing extra added
+* All three environments are able to be installed, not just one
 * Load the environment by typing one word, 'ubuntu', 'debian', or 'termux'.
 * Hardware acceleration is embedded into the alias
 * User is able to select their own username and password
 * Automatically adds the new user to the sudoer's file
 * Shared-tmp is enabled, allowing use of termux installed packages
-* All three environments are able to be installed, not just one
 * Working sound in all the environments

 ### Dependencies